 4.4.2 Monotonic Compression Tests: Each test specimen shall be tested in monotonic compression.
-Each test specimen shall develop in compression at least 125 percent of the specified vield strength, f{y} , which need not exceed 100 percent of the specified tensile strength, f{u} , of the reinforcing bar.
+Each test specimen shall develop in compression at least 100 percent of the specified tensile strength, $f{u}$ , of the reinforcing bar.

 4.4.3 Cyclic Tension and Compression Tests: Each test specimen shall be tested according to the cyclic testing procedure noted in Table 1.
 Residual slip shall be determined at the end of each of Stage 1, Stage 2 and Stage 3 according to the method illustrated in Figure 1.
-The maximum strain in tension developed in the reinforcing bar during Stage 4 shall be determined as specified in
+The maximum strain in tension developed in the reinforcing bar during Stage 4 shall be determined as specified in Section 3.2.5.

-Section 3.2.5.
 See conditions of acceptance under this section on cyclic tension and compression tests.

 Conditions of Acceptance: For cyclic tension and compression tests, each test specimen shall sustain Stages 1 through 3 of loading without failure.
 Each test specimen shall satisfy the residual slip requirements specified in Table 6.
-Under Stage 4 of the test, each test specimen shall develop in tension all of the following: 100 percent of the specified tensile strength, f{u} , of the reinforcing bar; 125 percent of the specified yield strength, f{y} , of the reinforcing bar as specified in Table 7.
+Under Stage 4 of the test, each test specimen shall develop in tension all of the following: 100 percent of the specified tensile strength, $f{u_1}$ of the reinforcing bar; 125 percent of the specified yield strength, $f{y_1}$ of the reinforcing bar; and strain in tension in the reinforcing bar as specified in Table 7.